Skip to content

 Savannah as finish or launch

 Savannah is the strongest Georgia planning point.
-It can end the Georgia chapter, begin the next leg north, or turn a simple drive into a city-and-coast sequence with a real destination at the top.
+It can end the Georgia chapter, begin the next leg north, or turn a simple drive into a city-and-coast sequence with a real destination at the top and Charleston in view beyond it.

 What kind of state chapter this is